Steve Thomas (basketball)

 Steve Thomas (born March 14, 1981) is an American basketball player who graduated from Middle Tennessee State.
 He was undrafted in the 2005 NBA Draft.
-He last played for the GlobalPort Batang Pier in the Philippine Basketball Association.
+He last played for the GlobalPort Batang Pier in the Philippine Basketball Association (PBA).
 He plays the power forward position.

 Thomas played for the Atlanta Krunk and East Kentucky Miners of the Continental Basketball Association (CBA) during the 2007–08 season.
 He was named to the All-CBA Second Team and All-Defensive Team.